 Where to Stop for Lunch or a Break

-If you really want a spot to stop along the way, we recommend doing the Troll Falls – Hay Meadow loop trail.
-There’s a park bench near the Golden Eagle migration area.
+Another beautiful spot to stop os along the Hay Meadow loop trail, where you’ll find a park bench near the Golden Eagle migration area.
 The bench offers hikers nice views of the Kananaskis River, Wasootch Peak and Kananaskis Peak in the distance.

 If the bench is taken, you can plop down a picnic blanket in the open meadow near the Kananaskis River and enjoy the amazing mountain views all around.